RainingComputers/ShnooTalk/docs/LanguageGuide.md

 - Variable names are `camelCase`
 - Struct or class names are `PascalCase`
 - Enums are `PascalCase`
-- Module aliases should be all lowercase but `camelCase` can also be use
+- Module aliases should be all `lowercase` but `camelCase` can also be used
 - File and directory names are `PascalCase`

 ## TODO